yuanzhongshang/GIFT/docs/documentation/04_GIFT_Example.md

 - tol: The user-defined convergence tolerance of the absolute value of the difference between the nth and (n+1)th log likelihood, with the default value as 1e-4.
 - pleio: The user-defined option of controlling the pleiotropy, with the default to be 0.
 If 'pleio' is set to 0, the analysis will be performed without controlling any SNP; If 'pleio' is set to 1, the analysis will be performed controlling the top SNP; If 'pleio' is set to 2, the analysis will be performed controlling the top two SNPs.
 - ncores: The number of cores used in analysis, with the default to be 1.
 The analysis will be performed with parallel computing once the number of cores is greater than 1.
 Of note, the incorporated function mclapply() depends on another R package "parallel" in Linux.
+- filter: The user-defined logical value, with the default to be TRUE.
+If 'filter' is set to TRUE, the analysis will be performed using the SNPs with a GWAS p-value < 0.05 when the GWAS sample size over 100,000.
+This step will improve the computational speed.

 #### Step 1: Pre-process the genotype data with different formats.
 The function `pre_process_individual` is able to convert different genotype data formats to GIFT inputs.
 In particular, this function is flexible to handle plink binary format (.bim/.fam./.bed), vcf, ped/map format, csv, and tsv file.
 Here, we take various genotype data formats from GEUVADIS data in [page](https://yuanzhongshang.github.io/GIFT/documentation/03_data.html) for example.
 Of note, in this step, cis-genotype matrix has been standardized to have a mean of zero and standard derivation of one.